Compression stockings versus polyphenols for cellulite and water retention

 Compression socks for water retention?
 Cellulite stockings?
 No thanks, polyphenols are much better.

-For water retention prevention, as well as for reduction, certain natural herbal extracts (such as gotu kola, horse chestnut, pine bark, ruscus aculeatus, among others) and citrus flavonoids (such as hesperidin, rutin, quercetin and diosmin among others) have been proven to be as good or better than compression garments in the long run (four such research papers are listed at the end of this article).
+For water retention prevention, as well as for reduction, certain natural herbal extracts (such as gotu kola, horse chestnut, pine bark and ruscus aculeatus, among others) and citrus flavonoids (such as hesperidin, rutin, quercetin and diosmin among others) have been proven to be as good or better than compression garments in the long run (four such research papers are listed at the end of this article).

 For example, the combination of diosmin with hesperidin has been used in continental Europe for decades as a prescription medication endorsed by national health services for the effective treatment of water retention.

 All the herbal extracts mentioned above are also beneficial for cellulite in ways other than water retention.
-For example, gotu kola also helps with fibrosis, fat accumulation, glycation and skin firming).
+For example, gotu kola also helps with fibrosis, fat accumulation, glycation and skin firming.

 Plus the polyphenols contained in the above herbal extracts are also beneficial for whole body health, which compression garments cannot provide.